frontenddogma/web-development-glossary/manuscript/d.md

 : → Data Query Language

 Dreamweaver
 : A proprietary web design and development tool.
-It was created by Macromedia in 1997 and developed by them until Macromedia was acquired by Adobe in 2005.&nbsp;[†](#w-dreamweaver)
+Dreamweaver was created by Macromedia in 1997 and developed by them until Macromedia was acquired by Adobe in 2005.&nbsp;[†](#w-dreamweaver)

 Driver
 : The code-writing role in pair programming.